drallard/drallard.github.io/about.md

 published: true
 ---

 I am an Associate Project Scientist in the [Gilbert Lab](https://gilbertlab.ucsd.edu/), housed between the University of California San Diego School of Medicine and Scripps Intitution of Oceanography.
 I am interested in exploring how we can harness microbiome research to support environmental recovery after disturbance, safe and productive food systems, and human health.
-To address growing challenges, such as the presence of emerging contaminants and increasing climate variability, I believe that interdisciplinary collaboration and stakeholder engagement will be essential.
+To address growing challenges, such as the presence of emerging contaminants and increasing climate variability, I believe that interdisciplinary collaboration and community engagement are essential.

 I began my research career as an undergraduate, investigating the pollination efficiency and diversity of native bees on watermelon fields in the Mid-Atlantic.
 After receiving my B.A. in Biology from Haverford College in 2009, I began an ORISE fellowship in the Division of Microbiology at the FDA's Center for Food Safety and Applied Nutrition.
 At FDA, I participated in environmental sampling for foodborne pathogens, evaluation of a food safety biological control agent, and optimization of _Salmonella_ detection methods from environmental samples.
 As a graduate student in Plant Science at the University of Maryland, I studied the influence of farming practices and environmental conditions on plant microbiomes in the complex agricultural environment.
 As part of the [CONSERVE](http://conservewaterforfood.org/) team based in the UMD School of Public Health, I worked as a postdoctoral fellow and Assistant Program Manager, primarily working to characterize the microbiomes of nontraditional irrigation water sources including surface water and reclaimed wastewater.
 I actively participated in farmer and community outreach and directed the CONSERVE Summer Intern Program.
 As a Project Scientist at UCSD's Scripps Institution for Oceanography and School of Medicine, my research is highly interdisciplinary, examining complex relationships between microbiomes, the environment, and human health.
-In addition to research, I coordinate [Research Experience and Mentoring program](https://scripps.ucsd.edu/about/rem-efri) designed to build a robust mentoring environment and facilitate hands-on training for local undergraduate students interested in pursuing STEM careers.
+In addition to research, I coordinate a [Research Experience and Mentoring program](https://scripps.ucsd.edu/about/rem-efri) designed to build a robust mentoring environment and facilitate hands-on training for local undergraduate students interested in pursuing STEM careers.

 The illustration of me that you see above was made by friend [Meredith Jensen](http://meredithjensen.com).